GingerDeity/DedupeResearch/README.md

 Prints out all KSM contents to the screen only once.
 Run with `bash ksmls.sh`

 ### General Experiment Process
 For KSM experiments, we're usually interested zero-data, duplicate data, VM resident-size (RES), and process RESs.
 To effectively capture all the data, we'll need some windows holding KSM data, other windows holding `top` information, and other windows holding VM information.
 For this reason, tmux is a very important tool for easily having multiple shell environments on screen.
-Here are 2 images that show my general tmux setup for 1 and 2 VMs:
+Here's an image that show my general tmux setup for 1 VM:

 ![screenshot](Images/1VM.png)